 Please note: If you have checked the disability box on the OSAP website, but have not completed and uploaded the Disability Verification Form, it may delay your OSAP funding until disability verification is confirmed by Student Financial Services.
 You may send a request to Student Financial Services to uncheck the box until you have the documents in place.
 Using the same email address you used in your OSAP application, send an email to firstname.lastname@example.org with your name and student ID number, requesting to remove your disability status.
 Your status will be adjusted once the completed DVF form is uploaded onto your OSAP student profile and disability is confirmed by Student Financial Services.

-Documentation to confirm a permanent disability may be provided by a qualified healthcare practitioner who has training and experience with the area of diagnosis.
+Documentation to confirm a permanent disability may be provided by a qualified healthcare practitioner who has training and experience in the area of diagnosis.
 Examples of qualified practitioners include:

 Examples of disability types covered in this area: ASD, ADHD, physical needs, mental health, visual or hearing impairment, injuries, concussions and medical conditions.